 For lovers of history, Gothic architecture, and ghost stories, Tarrytown is a must-see destination.
 Renowned as one of America’s “prettiest” towns, this small village within Greenburgh in Westchester County is a hidden gem that lies along the eastern bank of the Hudson River.
 To the north of Tarrytown, you’ll find the “haunted” village of Sleepy Hollow (pictured), the setting for the famed Gothic story by Washington Irving.
-Take a tour of the writer’s enchanting homestead Sunnyside in southern Tarrytown to get a glimpse of the “Founding Father of Literature”’s works.
+Take a tour of the writer’s enchanting homestead Sunnyside in southern Tarrytown to get a glimpse of the works by the “Founding Father of Literature" (through November 13).
 A trip to Tarrytown isn’t complete without a tour of Lyndhurst Mansion, a feat of Gothic architecture.
 Head a few miles north to the Stone Barns Center for Food & Agriculture and enjoy tastings from the two Michelin-starred Blue Hill restaurant, tours of the farm and greenhouses, cooking classes, and butchery demonstrations.
-If you're in town on Sunday evenings, be sure to stop by and indulge in the Center’s Community Table, a family-style dinner emphasizing seasonal, wood-fired cuisine.

 CREDIT @KATHYBUCCIO ON INSTAGRAM